Grape Wall of China

-A Shovel-full of your finest, please
+A shovel of your finest, please

 According to this story, Earth-eating Girl Tilts At Guinness Record, an Inner Mongolian woman has her stomach set on eating dirt for two months: